 The Plan provides medical and prescription drug to retirees and their covered dependents of the participating employers.
 Under the provisions of Chapter 88, P.L.
 1974 and Chapter 48, P.L.
 1999, local government employers electing to provide postretirement medical coverage to their employees must file a resolution with the Division.
 Under Chapter 88, local employers elect to provide benefit coverage based on the eligibility rules and regulations promulgated by the State Health Benefits Commission.
 Chapter 48 allows local employers to establish their own age and service eligibility for employer paid health benefits coverage for retired employees.
-Under Chapter 48, the employer may assume the cost of postretirement medical coverage for employees and their dependents who: 1) retired on a disability pension; or 2) retires with 25 or more years of service credit in a State or locally administered retirement system and a period of service of up to 25 years with the employer at the time of retirement as established by the employer; or 3) retired and reached the age of 65 with 25 or more years of service credit in a State or locally administered retirement system and a period of service of up to 25 years with the employer at the time of retirement as established by the employer; or 4) retires and reached age 62 with at least 15 years of service with the employer.
+Under Chapter 48, the employer may assume the cost of postretirement medical coverage for employees and their dependents who: 1) retired on a disability pension; or 2) retires with 25 or more years of service credit in a State or locally administered retirement system and a period of service of up to 25 years with the employer at the time of retirement as established by the employer; or 3) retired and reached the age of 65 with 25 or more years of service credit in a State or locally administered retirement system and a period of service of up to 25 years with the employer at the time of retirement as established by the employer; or 3) retired and reached the age of 65 with 25 or more years of service with the employer.
+Further, the law provides that the employer; or 4) retires and reached age 62 with at least 15 years of service with the employer.
 Further, the law provides that the employer paid obligations for retiree coverage may be determined by means of a collective negotiations agreement.